Cycles PBR thin film interference, iridescence and metals

 • 450 nm for blue

 So-called spectral renderers use the tabulated n and k values for each wavelength in the visible light spectrum to calculate what a material should look like.
 Cycles on the other hand only uses three color channels, one for red, one for green and one for blue.
 You might wonder what n and k values would best approximate the results of a spectral renderer.
-I have optimized the values of n and k for the metals that are included in the blend file to look as close as possible to the output from a spectral renderer, when the metal is illuminated with white light (D65 white point).
+I have optimized the values of n and k for the metals that are included in the blend file to look as close as possible to the output from a spectral renderer, when the metal is illuminated with white light (D65 white point) and the sRGB color space.
+I included the color accuracy for transmitted light in the case of metals, to get a good color fidelity when these metal films become thin.
+The blend file contains node groups for the included metals and oxides that look like this:

 Thank you.